-This course is open to any students with some experience of music making and a desire to further their passion and understanding of Music.
+This course is open to any students with some experience in music making and a desire to further their passion and understanding of Music.
 Students must be actively involved in all classroom music-making activities.
-They should be able to manage their own learning and engage in activities that reflect the real world practice of performers, composers, and audiences.
+They should be able to manage their own learning and engage in activities that reflect the real-world practice of performers, composers, and audiences.

 Students are expected to learn an instrument as performance is a crucial component of the Music course.
 Students are highly encouraged to take private individual lessons on their instrument.
 AIS employs a number of highly qualified instrumental and vocal teachers who can assist in this matter.
 In addition, students are expected to participate in one or more of the many ensembles at the AIS Music Department.

-It is an expectation that students who study 9 & 10 Elective Music participate in the Senior Choir.
-This expectation is in place to assist students to improve aural skills, music theory skills, and enhance their understanding of a variety of musical contexts.
+This expectation is in place to assist students in improving aural and music theory skills and enhance their understanding of a variety of musical contexts.
 Participation also enhances abstract thinking skills which will, in turn, boost student's academic potential in all their subjects.

-An ability to read and write traditional music notation is an advantage but not mandatory.
-Students will be taught an appropriate level of music theory in order to access listening and score reading activities as well as creating original compositions.
+An ability to read and write traditional music notation is an advantage.
+Students will be taught an appropriate level of music theory in order to access listening and score reading activities as well as create original compositions.
 Over the duration of the course, students will build music literacy whilst learning about the Elements of Music.